WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

 The JSON submitted to `/api/report` should be an array of dictionaries, each of which should contain the following key-value pairs representing a single run of tests on a single build:

+- `builderName` - The name of a builder.
+A single slave may submit to multiple builders.
-- `builderName` - The name of a builder present on `/admin/builders`.
+- `slaveName` - The name of a slave present on `/admin/slaves`.
-- `builderPassword` - The password associated with the builder.
+- `slavePassword` - The password associated with the slave.
 - `buildNumber` - The string that uniquely identifies a given build on the builder.
 - `buildTime` - The time at which this build started in **UTC** (Use ISO time format such as 2013-01-31T22:22:12.121051).
 This is completely independent of timestamp of repository revisions.